camiloaceve/payment-backend/README.md

 # Run tests and generate coverage report
 npm run test:cov
 ```
-*Note: We achieved > 80% coverage in the core Application Use Cases and Domain models.*

 ## 🐳 Docker (Deployment)
 To build and run the application using Docker: